joinmarket-webui/jamdocs/docs/index.md

 # Getting Started

+Jam is an interface for JoinMarket[^jm], a special kind of bitcoin software that focuses on privacy and security.
 The goal of Jam is to make it easier to improve the financial privacy of yourself and others.

+[^jm]: Jam and JoinMarket are separate projects.
+For more information on JoinMarket, see the [JoinMarket GitHub Page](https://github.com/JoinMarket-Org/joinmarket-clientserver)

 Both Jam and its documentation are a work in progress.
 We are writing these docs as we progress, out in the open.
 If you want to help, please